 Trash on the ground outdoors can be harmful to the local ecosystem.
 Even biodegradable items, like banana peels and apple cores, are still important to put in a trash can.
 They can take years to decompose fully and might teach animals to look for food from hikers.

-If you don’t find trash bins along your trails and parks, keep the trash in your own bag to throw away when you get home.
+If you don’t find trash bins along your trails and parks, keep the trash in your own bag to throw away, recycle or compost once you get home.
+If you’re unsure about what is and is not recyclable or compostable, the City of Madison has all of the information you will need.

 Being sensitive towards and appreciating biodiversity and local cultures is important.
 Stay on the marked trail as vegetation can be unique and fragile.
 As tempting as it may be, don’t cut the switchbacks or pick wildflowers.
 Sticking to the path prevents further erosion to trails and disturbance of protected habitats.
 If you’re camping, try to choose a spot without a lot of vegetation or with a naturally-cleared flooring.
 Thicker trees are better for hammocking as well.